quarter-on-causality/quarter-on-causality.github.io/_pages/home_tools.md

   <h2>Registration</h2>
   <p>The <b>Tools for Causality</b> will be held at the <a href="https://escandille.com/" target="_blank">Escandille</a>, <b>Autrans-Méaudre-en-Vercors</b>, <b>France</b> from <b>May 22nd to May 26th, 2023</b>.</p>

-  <p> We offer full board at the Escandille from Sunday May 21 evening to Friday May 26 noon.</p>
+  <p> We offer full board at the Escandille from Sunday May 21 evening to Friday May 26 noon.
+In addition to attending tutorials, all participants will have the possibility to present a poster (it is optional)! </p>

   <p>
-     The contribution to costs are:
+     The contribution costs are:
      <ul>
        <li>350 euros for a single room</li>
        <li>300 euros for a twin room</li>